Banking Savings & Money Market Accounts

 Vitalii Vodolazskyi/Adobe Glass jar full of money with emergency fund sticky note label

-An emergency fund is an important piece of your savings plan so you don’t have to dip into your savings account and have your goals take a hit.
+An emergency fund is an important part of your savings plan, so you don't have to dip into your savings account and risk losing your goals.

 You don't withdraw from your savings account very often